-I’m attempting to run 18 half marathons this year (#18in18).
-Granted, to many experienced runners, it might not sound a big deal but to me it’s potentially quite an undertaking.
+If you’ve visited my blog before you’ll maybe be aware that I’m attempting to run 18 half marathons this year (#18in18).
+To many experienced runners, it might not sound a big deal but to me it’s potentially quite an undertaking.

 What is #18in18?

 I’m running 18 half marathons in 2018.
 Why 18 though?
 It’s 2018, so 18 seemed to be an appropriate figure.
 I don’t think I’m fit enough to run any more than that!

 Am I doing it for charity?

 Not primarily but I would also like to use the challenge to raise something for Diabetes UK.

 I ran my first London Marathon for them and since then have received lots of advice and support not only from the charity but from their other runners, and have made some good friends along the way.
 So I’d like to give something back.
 I have no set fundraising target, no charity places to pay for, I’m paying for all my races myself and funding my own travel.
 Everything I raise is going straight to Diabetes UK.